 The frame.

-US law still has no crypto-specific marketing rulebook the way MiCA and the FCA regime do.
-What changed in 2026 is structure: the SEC’s Draft Strategic Plan for FY2026–2030 named digital assets its top-line priority, and in March 2026 the SEC and CFTC published a joint working taxonomy that sorts tokens into five categories.
-For a marketing team, the taxonomy is a map of intended lanes — and a checklist of the language that keeps a token in its lane instead of drifting toward the one bucket you do not want by accident: the digital security.
+The SEC’s Draft Strategic Plan for FY2026–2030 named digital assets its top-line priority, and in March 2026 the SEC and CFTC published a joint working taxonomy of five categories.
+For a marketing team it is a map of intended lanes — and of the language that keeps a token out of the one bucket you do not want by accident: the digital security.

 Digital assets are grouped into working categories — broadly, digital commodities, collectibles, tools, stablecoins, and digital securities — as an analytical starting point rather than a set of fixed legal labels.